And the S-STEM scholarship program at Chatham is helping create them.

 These experiences help them obtain hands-on training before applying for graduate school.
 Due to limited funding, there are often more students than there are opportunities available through the SURP or REU program.
 As part of the S-STEM grant program, a Maymester course (a three-week May term included in the spring term tuition) designed to enhance the research experience for scholarship awardees will expand Chatham's ability to meet the student demand for high quality research opportunities and help deepen the collaborative relationships between students, their advisors, and mentors.

-Discover more about Chatham College for Women and Chatham science and math programs at chatham.edu/academics.
+Discover more about Chatham University and Chatham science and math programs at chatham.edu/academics.